-The Force window is uniform over the beginning of the time record and zero over the remainder.
+The Force window is uniform over the beginning of the time record and sets the remainder of the time record to its average value.
+This method minimizes sepectral artifacts caused by zeroing the remainder of the time record.
 The force length is user specified.
 This window is used to isolate impulsive signals, such as impact excitations, from noise and other oscillations later in the time record.